 Costs displayed in graph are based on spend from thousands of couples who recently reported pricing for this service within their WeddingWire review.
 Pricing varies based on factors including, but not limited to, vendor’s experience, level of expertise, event guest count, date, and geographic region.

 Wedding photographer prices can vary depending on many factors including your wedding’s location (photographers in big cities tend to cost more than in other areas), the type of services and packages you’re looking for, and your chosen photographer’s experience and level of expertise.
-In general, wedding photographer prices in the U.S. tend to range between $1,200 and $3,000, with the average wedding photographer cost hovering around $2,000.
-Your wedding photographer will likely comprise about 12 percent of your overall wedding budget.
+In general, wedding photographer prices in the U.S. tend to range between $1,150 and $3,000, with the average wedding photographer cost hovering around $2,000.

 When researching wedding photographers, be sure to read the information about their pricing and packages carefully—these tend to differ widely from photographer to photographer and can greatly affect wedding photography pricing.
 A few items and services to look for include: